Macdonald index from 3d TQFT: Macdonald index from the twisted compactification

-In this section, we describe our strategy to obtain a fermionic sum formula for the Macdonald index via twisted dimensional reduction to a 3d theory.
-The procedure is as follows: \begin{enumerate} \item Compute the Schur index from the IR trace formula $I(q) = (q)_\infty^{2r} ~\tr \mathcal{O}(q)$, which can be thought of as the half-index of a 3d theory up on $U(1)_r$-twisted reduction. \item Extract the 3d $\mathcal{N}=2$ Abelian Chern-Simons matter theory from the above expression for the half-index. \item This gauge theory has a superpotential, which triggers an RG flow to $\mathcal{N}=4$ SCFT in the IR.
-The superpotential breaks most of the symmetry except for the distinguished $U(1)_A$ symmetry (and flavor symmetries of 4d), which becomes part of the $SO(4)_R$ symmetry.
-Find this $U(1)_A$ symmetry. \item Refine the half-index by turning on fugacity $T$ for $U(1)_A$.
+In this section, we describe our strategy to justify the fermionic sum formula for the Macdonald index proposed in the previous section via twisted dimensional reduction to a 3d theory.
+The procedure is as follows: \begin{enumerate} \item Compute the Schur index from the IR trace formula $I(q) = (q)_\infty^{2r} ~\tr \mathcal{O}(q)$, which can be thought of as the half-index of a 3d theory upon $U(1)_r$-twisted reduction. \item Extract the (matter contents and their charges of) 3d $\mathcal{N}=2$ Abelian Chern-Simons matter theory from the above expression for the half-index. \item In general, this gauge theory admits a superpotential deformation, which triggers an RG flow to $\mathcal{N}=4$ SCFT in the IR.
+The superpotential is expected to break most of the global symmetry except for the distinguished $U(1)_A$ symmetry (and Higgs branch flavor symmetries of 4d), which becomes part of the $SO(4)_R$ symmetry in the IR.
+The task is to identify this $U(1)_A$ symmetry. \item Refine the half-index by turning on the fugacity $T$ for $U(1)_A$.
 This gives the Macdonald index of the 4d theory. \end{enumerate} The most non-trivial part of the procedure is identifying the distinguished $U(1)_A$ symmetry in the 3d gauge theory.
 We will describe our method in this section.

-\paragraph{3d Abelian Chern-Simons theory from the half-index} The starting point of our procedure is an observation that the fermionic sum formula from the IR formula can be viewed as a twisted half index of a 3d $\mathcal{N}=2$ Abelian Chern-Simons matter theory (ACSM) \cite{Gaiotto:2024ioj}.
+\paragraph{3d Abelian Chern-Simons theory from the half-index} The starting point of our procedure is an observation that the fermionic sum formula from the IR formula can be viewed as a twisted half-index of a 3d $\mathcal{N}=2$ Abelian Chern-Simons matter theory (ACSM) \cite{Gaiotto:2024ioj}.
 The half-index of a 3d $\mathcal{N}=2$ theory with a supersymmetric boundary condition $B$ is defined by \cite{Gadde:2013wq,Gadde:2013sca,Yoshida:2014ssa,Dimofte:2017}

 where the trace is taken over the space of boundary local operators.